Berry (botany): Modified berries

 "True berries", or "baccae", may also be required to have a thin outer skin, not self-supporting when removed from the berry.
 This distinguishes, for example, a Vaccinium or Solanum berry from an Adansonia (baobab) amphisarca, which has a dry, more rigid and self-supporting skin.
-The fruit of citrus, such as the orange, kumquat and lemon, is a berry with a thick rind and a very juicy interior divided into segments by septa, that is given the special name "hesperidium".
-A specialized term, pepo, is also used for fruits of the gourd family, Cucurbitaceae, which are modified to have a hard outer rind, but are not internally divided by septa.
+The fruit of citrus, such as the orange, kumquat and lemon, is a berry with a thick rind and a very juicy interior divided into segments by septa, which is given the special name "hesperidium".
+A special term, pepo, is also used for fruits of the gourd family, Cucurbitaceae, which have a hard outer rind but are not internally divided by septa.
 The fruits of Passiflora (passion fruit) and Carica (papaya) are sometimes also considered pepos.

 Berries that develop from an inferior ovary are sometimes termed epigynous berries or false berries, as opposed to true berries, which develop from a superior ovary.
 In epigynous berries, the berry includes tissue derived from parts of the flower other than the ovary.
 The floral tube, formed from the basal part of the sepals, petals, and stamens, can become fleshy at maturity and is united with the ovary to form the fruit.
 Common fruits that are sometimes classified as epigynous berries include bananas, coffee, members of the genus Vaccinium (e.g., cranberries and blueberries), and members of the family Cucurbitaceae (gourds, cucumbers, melons and squash).